Bekacru/better-call/README.md

 ## Usage

 The building blocks for better-call are endpoints.
-You can create an endpoint by calling `createEndpoint` and passing it a path, inputs that can be validated with zod (body, query) and a function that will be invoked when the endpoint is called.
+You can create an endpoint by calling `createEndpoint` and passing it a path, [options](#endpointoptions) and a function that will be invoked when the endpoint is called.

 ```ts
 import { createEndpoint, createRouter } from "better-call"